REGADAS1/audio-bulk-renamer/README.md

 ---

-## 🎨 Note: A custom-branded user interface was included in the final commercial release, which is not part of this public repository.

----

 ## 📌 Roadmap (optional)

 - [ ] Export metadata to CSV
 - [ ] Support for FLAC and AIFF files
-- [ ] Enhanced metadata batch editing capabilities
+- [ ] Batch ISRC editing for WAV and MP3
 - [ ] File renaming presets and configuration saving
+- [ ] Drag-and-drop reordering in the file table